-El Niño, a cyclical weather phenomenon, is making the drought worse.
+El Niño, a cyclical weather phenomenon, has increased the severity of droughts.
 Many families are living on one or less meals a day.
 Children are often too weak to go to school and struggle to concentrate because they are too hungry.
 With rivers drying up and wells overburdened, girls and women have to queue for hours to get limited water.

 Women make up 70% of the agricultural workforce but rely on men to provide land according to customary law, which says that women should not own land.
 This makes it even harder for women to support themselves and feed their familes.